So what did I learn after running my first 5K in seven years? That you never really lose what you once had

 I have a bad habit of running without proper preparation.

 The similarities don’t end there however.
-I also have—or had—a bad habit of not properly warming up before tennis training.
+I also have—or had—a bad habit of not properly warming up before playing.
 As in, I’d stretch my legs and arms, hit a few balls to get my strokes going, and then I’m good to go.
 Why?
 Because I’d rather conserve energy for the real thing—the actual matchplay itself where I could drill a running backhand down the line without feeling like I’ve wasted stamina warming up.

 It’s an old habit I picked up again when my friends invited me to run a random 5K in the Mall of Asia Complex in June 2010.
 I figured I had a bit of an athletic background that involved a great deal of running as my foundation for a simple 5K race.

-So I walked up the starting line, head in the clouds, without foreseeing the riveting rigors of running 20 minutes later.
+So I walked up the starting line, head in the clouds, without foreseeing the rigors of running 20 minutes later.
 Big mistake.
 While I finished in under an hour without any real training, seeing runners fly by pulled the trigger to unleash my inner beast too early.
 That led me to walk the last kilometer or so with what would be the start of a nagging niggle in my, originally, right knee.

 I never really had my knees checked since that initial dip into running.
 I’ve always suspected it as an IT band syndrome.
 Well, unofficially.
 The pain runs outside the knee and there have been moments when I couldn’t bend my right knee at all.
 Imagine walking up the stairs of an overpass in Mandaluyong City when a searing pain appeared out of nowhere.
-I call it a rusty hinge injury because my knee feels like a door with rusty hinges that creaks and makes it difficult to open.
+I call it a rusty hinge injury because my knee feels like a door with rusty hinges that creak and make it difficult to open.
 You get the picture.

-Two or three days of self-care, rest, and rehab using a combination of heat packs and ice does the trick, but do not follow in my footsteps obviously.
+Two or three days of self-care, rest, and rehab using a combination of heat packs and ice did the trick, but do not follow in my footsteps obviously.
 One of the takeaways I’ve learned is to get yourself checked whenever something doesn’t feel right.